Seahawks first-round pick Devon Witherspoon watches practice from sideline

 Second-year receiver Dareke Young sat out practice again as the team examines what Carroll said is a groin injury that could be related to a sports hernia.

 Joining him on the sidelines was Dee Eskridge.
 It was unclear the injury to Eskridge, but he took a hard hit late in Monday’s padded practice that led to a brief scuffle.
-The team also found out on Friday that Eskridge has been suspended for the first six games of the season for violating the league’s personal conduct policy.
+The team also found out on Friday that Eskridge has been suspended for the first six games of the season for violating the league’s personal-conduct policy.

 Without Eskridge and Young — and Lockett still limited — a lot of other receivers got opportunities to work with the starters.

-During a late team drill, the starters in a four-receiver set were Metcalf, Jaxon Smith-Njigba, Cade Johnson and undrafted rookie free agent Jake Bobo.
+During a team drill, the starters in a four-receiver set were Metcalf, Jaxon Smith-Njigba, Cade Johnson and undrafted rookie free agent Jake Bobo.

 Cody Thompson also got ample work with the ones and might have turned in the offensive play of the day when he caught about a 50-yard TD pass from Drew Lock.
 Smith was so excited he raced from behind the line of scrimmage to celebrate with the group near the end zone.